Deep Computerized Adaptive Testing: Simulation

-For the Q-learning algorithm, we trained the Q-network for {$80,000$} episodes, with exploration parameter $\epsilon$ decreasing linearly from $0.99$ to $0.01$ over $700,000$ steps.
-We set a sufficient large $H=60$ items, with discount factor $\gamma=0.95$.
-To make sure the double Q-learning algorithm indeed converges to the optimal policy $\pi^*$, we provide further details on the training dynamics of our deep Q-learning algorithm, illustrating the increase in rewards until convergence in Appendix \ref{subsec:td}.
+For the Q-learning algorithm, we trained the Q-network for $80,000$ episodes, with exploration parameter $\epsilon$ decreasing linearly from $0.99$ to $0.01$ over $700,000$ steps.
+We set a sufficiently large $H=60$ items, with discount factor $\gamma=0.95$.
+To verify that the double Q-learning algorithm indeed converges to the optimal policy $\pi^*$, we provide further details on the training dynamics of our deep Q-learning algorithm, illustrating the increase in rewards until convergence in Appendix \ref{subsec:td}.